plantuml-stdlib/C4-PlantUML/README.md

   If the element name is "" then it updates generic, enterprise, system and container boundary style in on call.
 - `RoundedBoxShape()`: This call returns the name of the rounded box shape and can be used as ?shape argument.
 - `EightSidedShape()`: This call returns the name of the eight sided shape and can be used as ?shape argument.
-- `DashedLine()`: This call returns the name of the dashed line and can be used as ?lineStyle argument.
+- `DashedLine()`: This call returns the name of the dashed line and can be used as ?lineStyle or ?borderStyle argument.
-- `DottedLine()`: This call returns the name of the dotted line and can be used as ?lineStyle argument.
+- `DottedLine()`: This call returns the name of the dotted line and can be used as ?lineStyle or ?borderStyle argument.
-- `BoldLine()`: This call returns the name of the bold line and can be used as ?lineStyle argument.
+- `BoldLine()`: This call returns the name of the bold line and can be used as ?lineStyle or ?borderStyle argument.
+- `SolidLine()`: This call returns the name of the solid line and can be used as ?lineStyle or ?borderStyle argument (enables e.g. a reset of dashed boundaries).

 Each element can be extended with one or multiple custom tags via the keyword argument `$tags="..."`, like `Container(spaAdmin, "Admin SPA", $tags="v1.1")`.
 Multiple tags can be combined with `+`, like `Container(api, "API", $tags="v1.0+v1.1")`.